aredn/documentation/arednGettingStarted/node_admin.rst

 Advanced Tunnel Options
 ^^^^^^^^^^^^^^^^^^^^^^^

 The **Tunnel Server Network** address is displayed under *Advanced Options*.
 This is the starting IP address for your tunnel server's network, and it is calculated automatically.
 It should not be changed unless there is a specific reason why the default will not work for your situation.

-The value is only editable when there are no existing server credentials being provided by your node.
+.. attention:: This value is only editable when there are no existing server credentials being provided by your node.
+If you already have tunnels on your node then this field will be grayed out and uneditable.

 The **Default Tunnel Cost** is the weighting factor used by the routing protocol to determine the link cost of sending traffic via the tunnel.
 This value is a global default, but you can override the tunnel cost by providing an individual per-tunnel value as described above.